1jour1vin

 Wine rated (2024 guide) 92/100

-The Hermitage Monier De La Sizeranne 2021 is an exceptional vintage that is truly worth discovering.
-Mostly destemmed (10% stems) and aged in 20% new oak barrels, it has a magnificent nose of ripe redcurrants, black raspberries, smoked game, and violets, with some classic peppery and fleshy notes that appear with aeration.
-Medium-bodied and balanced, with good maturity and depth on the palate, this magnificent wine will be ready to drink in the next 15 to 20 years.
+The 2021 Hermitage Monier De La Sizeranne is an exceptional vintage that is truly worth discovering.
+Primarily destemmed (10% stems) and aged in 20% new oak barrels, it offers a magnificent nose of ripe redcurrants, black raspberries, smoked game, and violets, with some classic peppery and meaty notes emerging upon aeration.
+Medium-bodied and well-balanced, with good ripeness and lovely depth on the palate, this magnificent wine will be at its best over the next 15 to 20 years.

 Loading...